oroinc/documentation/user/storefront/getting-started/index.rst

 Navigation and UI
 =================

-**Table of Contents**
+Oro applications offer high flexibility and customization, which means that the user interface of the stores may differ.
+However, the integral parts that constitute the interface are cross-functional.
+You can find a list of storefront-wide actions and settings below:

 .. toctree::
    :maxdepth: 1

    general-layout
    common-controls

-Oro applications offer high flexibility and customization, which means that the user interface of the stores may differ.
-However, the integral parts that constitute the interface are cross-functional.
-You can find a list of storefront-wide actions and settings below:

 .. include:: /include/include-images.rst